MehtaPlusTutoring/studentprojects/README.md

 ## Internship-focused camps

-We teach other camps as well in the fall/spring (certain years) in conjunction with a startup/university where students work on a final project that will eventually be used by tens of thousands of users.
+We teach internship-focused camps as well in the fall/spring (certain years) in conjunction with a startup/university where students work on a final project that will eventually be used by tens of thousands of users.

 *App Development Bootcamp* - Fall camp where students learn how to create an app using React Native for Android and iOS platforms and publish a mobile app for a startup/university